Marian (Molly) Leech

 Research Interests

-Historical ethnography, archaeology, art history, spatial and environmental history, decolonizing methodologies, temporalities of landscape, heritage and memory, colonial cultures, colonial disorders, museum collections and collections research.
+Historical ethnography, historical archaeology, art history, decolonizing methodologies, histories of early modern collecting and artisan epistemologies, spatial and environmental history, temporalities of landscape, heritage and memory, colonial cultures, colonial disorders, museums and collections research.